FarronF/limerick-council-meetings/meetings/2023/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 20th July 2023.md

 Following the discussion, if a tenant requests a form to be issued, a form is issued and a

-note recorded of the discussion.---
+note recorded of the discussion.
+---
 8.Question submitted by Councillor Carey

 I will ask at the next meeting of the Cappamore-Kilmallock Municipal District as to what